 Trade agreements make international trade easier and more efficient by improving access for exporters and investors to other countries’ markets, reducing any barriers to trade, and ensuring existing access is maintained.

 Trade agreements establish a set of rules.
 They make participating countries’ regulators and officials work more closely together to create a secure trading relationship.

 The negotiating process itself brings trading relationships into sharper focus, boosting the visibility and desirability of a market to partner countries’ businesses and investors.

 Trade is critical for New Zealand’s economic well-being and growth prospects.
 Only by selling goods and services to other countries can New Zealand pay for the goods and services it imports from overseas.
-International trade accounts for around two-thirds of New Zealand’s total economic activity.
-In 2009, New Zealand’s merchandise exports totalled $43 billion, while service exports totalled $12.4 billion.
+International trade (exports and imports) accounts for around 60 percent of New Zealand’s total economic activity.
+In 2013, New Zealand’s merchandise exports totalled $48 billion, while service exports totalled $16 billion.